 Q: What did Jesus' name mean?

-A: Jesus is a translated form of Yesoo (Greek) and Yeshua (Aramaic), which was given to many Israelite men through their history, most notably the man we know as "Joshua" (the son of Nun).
+A: Jesus is a translated form of Yesoo (Greek) and Yeshua (Aramaic), which was given to many Israelite men through their history, most notably the man we know as "Joshua" (the son of Nun), who led the conquest of Jericho in about 1400BC.
 Since "Jesus" was a common name among first century Jews, the Jesus we follow was often called "Jesus of Nazareth" — after the town in which his family lived.

 "Christ" is not a name, but a designation of Messiahship.
 (Christ is from the Greek version of the Hebrew word for Messiah.
 Confusing, isn't it.)
 So when we speak of Jesus Christ, we are saying Jesus the Messiah, or Jesus the Christ.

 Q: Who is history’s most outspoken critic of hypocrisy in religion?